HITL Policies

 Built-in presets

 Contenox ships three policy presets.
-They are written to .contenox/ on first run and can be edited in the Beam UI.
+They are written to .contenox/ by contenox init.

 | Name | Behaviour |